dalesnail/crow/README.md

 ### Updates and things to change

 _Got group functionality going.
 Once you set a group with `crow -G GroupAlias` you can now use `crow -a FileAlias -g GroupAlias` to move that file into the group folder._

+_Init was generating without a proper new line, so the first alias made was not set up properly.
+Fixed this, and added in a check for aliases already in use, in the set alias feature_